Nancy Drew: 2003–2012: Girl Detective and graphic novels

 In 2003, publishers Simon & Schuster ended the original Nancy Drew series and began featuring Nancy's character in a new mystery series, Girl Detective.
 The Nancy Drew of the Girl Detective series drives a hybrid car, uses a mobile phone, and recounts her mysteries in the first person.
 Since the series is set in the 21st century, several technologies and pop-culture references exist.
 Many applaud these changes, arguing that Nancy has not changed at all other than learning to use a cell phone.
 Others praise the series as more realistic; Nancy, these commentators argue, is now a less perfect and therefore more likable being, one whom girls can more easily relate to – a better role model than the old Nancy because she can be emulated, rather than a "prissy automaton of perfection."
+(This is more a description of the Nancy of the 1959 revision, rather than the ‘unruly’ original).

-Some, mostly fans, vociferously lament the changes, seeing Nancy as a silly, air-headed girl whose trivial adventures (discovering who squished the zucchini in 2004's Without a Trace) "hold a shallow mirror to a pre-teen's world."
-Leona Fisher argues that the new series portrays an increasingly white River Heights, partially because "the clumsy first-person narrative voice makes it nearly impossible to interlace external authorial attitudes into the discourse," while it continues and worsens "the implicitly xenophobic cultural representations of racial, ethnic, and linguistic others" by introducing gratuitous speculations on characters' national and ethnic origins.
+Some, mostly fans, vociferously lament the changes, seeing Nancy as a silly, air-headed girl whose trivial adventures (such as discovering who squished the zucchini in 2004's Without a Trace) "hold a shallow mirror to a pre-teen's world."
+Leona Fisher is typical of these, trying to argue that the new series portrays an increasingly white River Heights, partially because "the clumsy first-person narrative voice makes it nearly impossible to interlace external authorial attitudes into the discourse," while it continues and worsens "the implicitly xenophobic cultural representations of racial, ethnic, and linguistic others" by introducing what she calls gratuitous speculations on characters' national and ethnic origins.
+There is more of this sort of thing.

 The character is also the heroine of a series of graphic novels, begun in 2005 and produced by Papercutz.
 The graphic novels are written by Stefan Petrucha and illustrated in manga-style artwork by Sho Murase.
 The character's graphic novel incarnation has been described as "a fun, sassy, modern-day teen who is still hot on the heels of criminals."

 When the 2007 film was released, a non-canon novelization of the movie was written to look like the older books.
 A new book was written for each of the Girl Detective and Clue Crew series, which deal with a mystery on a movie set.
 In 2008, the Girl Detective series was re-branded into trilogies with a model on the cover.
 These mysteries became deeper, with the mystery often spread across three books and multiple culprits.
 These trilogies also met with negative fan reception due to Nancy's constant mistakes, the shortness of the books, and the lack of action.
 With the new trilogy format, sales began slipping.
 In 2010, Simon & Schuster cut back from six to four Nancy Drew books per year.
-In December 2011, they finally announced that the series was canceled along with the Hardy Boys Undercover Brothers.
+In December 2011, they announced that the series was canceled along with the Hardy Boys Undercover Brothers.